frank-mck/bookmark-manager/README.md

 As a user
 So I can keep the bookmarks I want
+I want to update my bookmarks by adding bookmarks

+As a user
+So I can keep the bookmarks I want
-I want to update my bookmarks by adding and deleting bookmarks
+I want to update my bookmarks by deleting bookmarks

 As a user
 So I can add information to bookmarks